CIBC-Internal/python/Doc/library/logging.handlers.rst

 .. class:: QueueHandler(queue)

    Returns a new instance of the :class:`QueueHandler` class.
 The instance is initialized with the queue to send messages to.
-The queue can be any queue- like object; it's used as-is by the :meth:`enqueue` method, which needs to know how to send messages to it.
+The *queue* can be any queue-like object; it's used as-is by the :meth:`enqueue` method, which needs to know how to send messages to it.
+The queue is not *required* to have the task tracking API, which means that you can use :class:`~queue.SimpleQueue` instances for *queue*.

+   .. note:: If you are using :mod:`multiprocessing`, you should avoid using
+      :class:`~queue.SimpleQueue` and instead use :class:`multiprocessing.Queue`.

    .. method:: emit(record)

       Enqueues the result of preparing the LogRecord.
+Should an exception occur (e.g. because a bounded queue has filled up), the :meth:`~logging.Handler.handleError` method is called to handle the error.
+This can result in the record silently being dropped (if :data:`logging.raiseExceptions` is ``False``) or a message printed to ``sys.stderr`` (if :data:`logging.raiseExceptions` is ``True``).

    .. method:: prepare(record)

       Prepares a record for queuing.
 The object returned by this method is enqueued.

-      The base implementation formats the record to merge the message and arguments, and removes unpickleable items from the record in-place.
+      The base implementation formats the record to merge the message, arguments, exception and stack information, if present.
+It also removes unpickleable items from the record in-place.
+Specifically, it overwrites the record's :attr:`msg` and :attr:`message` attributes with the merged message (obtained by calling the handler's :meth:`format` method), and sets the :attr:`args`, :attr:`exc_info` and :attr:`exc_text` attributes to ``None``.

       You might want to override this method if you want to convert the record to a dict or JSON string, or send a modified copy of the record while leaving the original intact.

+      .. note:: The base implementation formats the message with arguments, sets the ``message`` and ``msg`` attributes to the formatted message and sets the ``args`` and ``exc_text`` attributes to ``None`` to allow pickling and to prevent further attempts at formatting.
+This means that a handler on the :class:`QueueListener` side won't have the information to do custom formatting, e.g. of exceptions.
+You may wish to subclass ``QueueHandler`` and override this method to e.g. avoid setting ``exc_text`` to ``None``.
+Note that the ``message`` / ``msg`` / ``args`` changes are related to ensuring the record is pickleable, and you might or might not be able to avoid doing that depending on whether your ``args`` are pickleable.
+(Note that you may have to consider not only your own code but also code in any libraries that you use.)

    .. method:: enqueue(record)